forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Introduction
 There are different definitions of immunisation and vaccination around.
-Here a general definition is used: *Immunisation* prepares the immune system to something and thereby provide prevents a disease. *Vaccination* teaches the immune system to recognize something.
+Here a general definition is used: *Immunisation* prepares the immune system to something and thereby protects against a disease. *Vaccination* teaches the immune system to recognize something.